CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 For example, if three instances are running, it will contain `0` for the first, `1` for the second and `2` for the third.
+It's handy if you want to only run crons on 1 instance (e.g. only on instance 0)

 ## Variable definition constraints